 Everyone produces waste.
-In fact, In fact, in the UK each person produces on average almost 470kg of waste each year.
-The latest statistics suggest that we are recycling approximately 39% of our household waste on average although this differs greatly in different regions.
+The latest statistics suggest, however, that we are recycling approximately 43.9% of our household waste on average in the UK, although this differs greatly in different regions.

 So how can you help by Recycling at Home?

 Receive a 40% discount on 'Recycle: The Essential Guide' Read the book review and find out more HERE

 Mobile Phones - Mobile phones contain a number of toxic substances so sending them to landfill is not a safe option.
 Millions of mobile phones are discarded each year but most of these could be recycled.
 In fact you could make up to £££ from your old mobile at - envirofone.com.